Illuminator-team/Illuminator/docs/user/config-file.md

 - `scenario`: defines metadata and global variable for the simulation.
 - `models`: defines which models are included in the simulation.
 - `connections`: defines how the models in the `models` section must be connected for a particular simulation.
 - `monitor`: defines which inputs, outputs, and states of a particular model must be monitored and logged during simulation.
-These are consider the simulation results and they will be saved to the file in `results`.

 ## Example